 In the following, we studied exploratory analysis of the latent representation from the recurrent autoencoder in a consistent way.
 In particular, we studied clustering and outlier detection mechanisms based the output of the trained recurrent autoencoder, where both of them demonstrate promising results.

-The proposed framework has the potential for further extensions as future work. i) One direction could be more sophisticated adjustment of the hyperparameters of the proposed models with more elegant techniques, rather than the simple grid search used in this work. ii) AE-GAN is not a conditional model.
+The proposed framework can be extended in various ways as future work. i) One direction could be a more sophisticated adjustment of the hyperparameters of the proposed models with more elegant techniques, rather than the simple grid search used in this work. ii) AE-GAN is not a conditional model.
 Hence, to train the length estimator, we collected ground-truth labels for the length of each encoded trajectory.
 Then, these labels can be used as a condition to train a similar conditional model. iii) Considering more features apart from only lateral and longitudinal positions could be possibly helpful for more complex scenarios.